rocket-pool/old.docs.rocketpool.net/src/guides/node/performance.md

 ```

-The run the following command to mark the script as executable:
+Next, run the following command to mark the script as executable:

 ```shell
 chmod u+x ~/update-notifier.sh
 ```

-The run the following command to open your crontab:
+Now run the following command to open your crontab:

 ```shell
 crontab -e